 With a variety of family-friendly restaurants, Mayport has a mix of eclectic and culturally rich eateries.
 While most are casual dining, there are some spots that any Jacksonville native won’t want to miss.

-Singleton’s Seafood Shack is another option for fresh-caught seafood on the water.
+Singleton’s Seafood Shack is another great option for fresh-caught seafood on the water.
 There is a great view of the St. Johns Ferry from the dock and nice “divey” spot to hit if you are planning a ferry ride.

-Best Asian Food: You may not know but Mayport has some amazing ethnic and culturally rich restaurants.
+Best Asian Food: You may not know this, but Mayport has some amazing ethnic and culturally rich restaurants.